inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 ![Architecture layers](../img/architecture.svg)

 *The presentation layer* parses incoming requests and routes them to service layer.
-This involves sending and receiving data in multiple different formats and translating these into an internal representation, as well as e.g. parsing arguments from an HTTP request (e.g. parsing the query string parameters).
+This involves sending and receiving data in multiple different formats and translating these into an internal representation, as well as e.g., parsing arguments from an HTTP request (e.g., parsing the query string parameters).

-*The service layer* is completely independent from the presentation layer and can be used by many different presentation interfaces such as REST APIs, CLIs, Celery tasks.
+*The service layer* is completely independent of the presentation layer and can be used by many different presentation interfaces such as REST APIs, CLIs, Celery tasks.
 The service layer contains the overall control flow and is responsible for e.g. checking permissions and performing semantic data validation.

 *The data access layer* is responsible for ensuring data integrity, harmonizing data access to different storages as well as fetching and storing the data in the underlying systems.

 The data flow between the layers is strictly limited to some few well-defined objects to ensure a clean separation of concerns.
-The presentation layer communicates with the service layer via e.g. a record projection (i.e. a view of a record localised to a specific identity).
-The service layer communicates with the data access layer via e.g. a record entity that provides data abstraction, syntactic data validation, and a strong programmatic API.
+The presentation layer communicates with the service layer via a record projection (i.e. a view of a record localised to a specific identity).
+The service layer communicates with the data access layer via a record entity that provides data abstraction, syntactic data validation, and a strong programmatic API.

 !!! tip "Tip: Where do you belong?"